 I like to think I participated in that effort during the hot summer of 1969, along with a few billion other people on the planet.
 How?
 I sat with my parents, eating pizza and watching Neil Armstrong take that giant leap.
 We were transfixed.

-Lunar image by Robert Karkowski from Pixabay.
-Others by NASA and Pixabay.
+Image credits: feature by Alexandra Vozvyshaeva; top by Robert Karkowski; others by NASA and Pixabay.
 For more, go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture and hardware monopolies.”